Born: 7 January 1897

 Studied at the RCA: October 1914– April 1915

 Thomas was one of five surviving children of cotton weaver turned newsagent and tobacconist, also Thomas, and his wife Cicely, living in Lostock Hall, a suburban village near Preston in Lancashire.
-Although no student file has been found for Thomas, he seems to have attended Preston’s Harris Institute (a technical college) in his early teens, winning a local education authority scholarship in July 1914, enabling him to attend the College for the next three years.
+Although no student file has been found for Thomas, other sources indicate he attended Preston’s Harris Institute (a technical college) in his early teens, winning a local education authority scholarship in July 1914, enabling him to attend the College for the next three years.
 This was not to be.
 No student file has been found for Thomas, but other documents reveal that Thomas left the College towards the middle of only his second term, on 22 April 1915.
 This was over a year before conscription indicating that he volunteered for the army having only recently turned eighteen years of age.